-The FDA authorized our Investigational New Drug Application (IND) for studying the safety and efficacy of eculizumab in treating patients with severe, refractory MG, an ultra-rare autoimmune syndrome characterized by uncontrolled complement activation leading to the failure of neuromuscular transmission.
-Enrollment has closed with 14 patients.
-Preliminary data from the Phase II trial demonstrated an encouraging disease improvement signal and was presented at the Myasthenia Gravis Foundation Annual Meeting in September 2011.
+Myasthenia Gravis is an ultra-rare autoimmune disease characterized by uncontrolled complement activation leading to the failure of neuromuscular transmission.
+Preliminary data from a Phase II trial evaluating the safety and efficacy of eculizumab in patients with severe, refractory MG demonstrated an encouraging disease improvement signal and was presented at the Myasthenia Gravis Foundation Annual Meeting in September 2011.